ahrendsen/CLEED/Readme.md

 developed using CMake as a dependency tracking and makefile generation program.
 CMake is available on all major desktop platforms and a GUI is also available for Windows users.

+The dependencies on Linux can be met by installing the following packages

+		sudo apt install libopenblas-dev ocl-icd-opencl-dev opencl-headers clinfo ocl-icd-libopencl1 opencl gfortran libgsl-dev qt4-dev-tools cmake-qt-gui

-Use the following command in order to install CLEED for your system:
+Use the following commands in order to install CLEED for your system:

     cd /path/to/cleed/source
-    cmake -G <generator-name> --build build/ -i
+    cmake -G <generator-name> --build build/

+Where <generator-name> is the target platform e.g. "Unix Makefiles" or "MinGW Makefiles".
+Alternatively you can accomplish the same thing in a GUI with

+    cmake-gui

+Which is useful if you wish to be lead through the setup in a step-by-step fashion.
+For the "Source" you should select the "CLEED" folder.
+For the "Build" you should select the "CLEED/build" folder.
+Once you have those folders selected, you can press "Configure" and then "Generate" and you're ready to proceed to the next step.

     cd build/
     <make> install

-Where <generator-name> is the target platform e.g. "Unix Makefiles" or "MinGW Makefiles".
 <make> is usually "make" (Unix/GNU Linux) or "mingw32-make" (Windows).
-The '-i' option is
-voluntary, but is useful if you wish to be lead through the setup in a step-by-step fashion.

 Note Windows users will require MinGW installed (other compiler tool chains such as MSVC and CYGWIN have not been tested).